yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 the assets in that bundle accessible via Web, and the page registering the bundle will automatically contain the references to the JavaScript and CSS files specified in that bundle.

-Please refer to the [Managing Assets](output-assets.md) chapter for more details.
+Please refer to the [Managing Assets](output-assets.md) section for more details.

 Helpers